Please wait...

 Ms Sharon Drake

-Sharon is currently the Interim Chief Executive Officer at the Royal College of Anaesthetists.
-She has held the position of Deputy Chief Executive and Director of Clinical Quality and Research, leading the formulation of RCoA strategy, policy and plans in respect of standards, quality improvement and safety and research.
+Sharon is the Director of Clinical Quality and Research, leading the formulation of RCoA strategy, policy and plans in respect of standards, quality improvement and safety and research.

 She has worked in the education and healthcare sector, both as an educator and a senior manager.
 She has extensive experience working at Board level with two of the largest medical Royal Colleges delivering and supporting medical education, training and healthcare policy in a challenging and changing landscape.